VandalByte/kali-repo-installer/README.md

 - Easy to install.
 - All the packages present in Kali repository will be available to download.
-- You can upgrade your Linux distribution normally without the fear of breaking anything.
+- Install Kali packages and also update your system normally without the fear of breaking anything.

 ## ⚙️ Installation